mahdi-q/Booking-Hotel-App-Project/README.md

 - **axios**: HTTP client for making API requests.
 - **date-fns**: Date utility library for manipulating and formatting dates.
-- **json-server**: Tool to create a mock REST API from a JSON file.
 - **react-country-flag**: Component for displaying country flags in React.
 - **react-date-range**: Date range picker component for React.
 - **react-hot-toast**: Easy and customizable toast notifications in React.